sultangazin/sultangazin.github.io/index.md

 		best n+1 demonstrations to approximate the stabilizing controller in the best way.
 The
-		feasibility of the proposed algorithm is experimentally demonstrated by applying it on a CrazyFlie 2.0 quadrotor.'
+		feasibility of the proposed algorithm is experimentally demonstrated by applying it on a CrazyFlie 2.0 quadrotor.<br>
+		*Keywords: learning from demonstrations, imitation learning, motion control* <br>
+		*Technical skills used: ROS, C++, Python, MATLAB, Simulink* '
     url: "/assets/pdfs/UCLA-CyPhyLab-2021-03.pdf"
     btn_label: "PDF"
     btn_class: "btn--primary"